madeso/bookshelf/content/books/97things/thing_01.md

 +++
-title = "Act with Prudence"
+title = "1: Act with Prudence"
 weight = 1
 +++